 "You know why!"
 Guy replied, and Alex had to resist the urge to point out how obvious the answer to Natalia's question was.

-"Once Luke and I are married, you will become my servant as well," Natalia said simple, crossing her arms, "Get over it."
+"Once Luke and I are married, you will become my servant as well," Natalia said simply, crossing her arms, "Get used to it."

 "To be fair, Your Highness," Guy started, shaking as Natalia continued to advance on him, "I am Alex's servant, too, and I'm able to serve her without her coming too close to me..."

-"Strange," Jade remarked, "You've grown up in the same environment as Luke, yet you seem...I'll settle with the word 'normal'."
+"Strange," Jade remarked, "You've grown up in the same environment as Luke, yet you seem...shall I settle with the word 'normal'?"

-"At any rate," the Fon Master spoke, holding out his hand for Alex to shake, "I'm Fon Master Ion, he's Colonel Jade Curtiss, this is Tear, and the young girl attached to your brother right now is my guardian, Anise.
+"At any rate," the Fon Master spoke, holding out his hand for Alex to shake, "I'm Fon Master Ion, this is Tear, and the young girl attached to your brother right now is my guardian, Anise.
 It's a pleasure to meet you."

 "The pleasure is mine, Fon Master."